-- Put all the ingredients except the peas and raisins into the blender, or put into a pestle and mortar and crush by hand.
+- Put all the ingredients into the blender, or put into a pestle and mortar and crush by hand.
 Crushing by hand will give a better texture and more flavour to the dish but takes a little longer to get properly mixed and ready for use.

 - Taste to check salt and flavour.

-- You can serve like this with a deep green colour for spreading on toast or add water to make a thinner sauce for pasta and less of a green colour.
+- You can serve like this with a deep green colour for spreading on toast or add water to make a thinner sauce for pasta (less of a green colour).

 Great anytime with so many different foods.
 Why use it only on pasta?